You're $99 away from FREE SHIPPING!

 Keep the floss taut, holding it between your index fingers and thumbs.
-Use a gentle rubbing motion to move the floss in between two teeth, then move it in a C shape to get it up between your teeth and your gums.
-Don’t dig it into your gum, which can cause pain.
+Use a gentle rubbing motion to move the floss between two teeth, then move it in a C shape to get it up between your teeth and gums.
+Don't dig it into your gum, which can cause pain.

 Choosing a Floss